aayushrautela/Book-Recommendation-System/readme.md

 * `content_based_recommender.py`: Contains all logic for the content-based filtering approach.
 * `collaborative_recommender.py`: Contains all logic for the user-based collaborative filtering approach, including data filtering and sparse matrix operations.
 * `hybrid_recommender.py`: Implements the hybrid model by leveraging the other two modules.
 It combines their outputs to produce a final set of recommendations.
-* `data/` (directory): Contains the required CSV files from the goodbooks-10k dataset.
+* `data/` (directory): This directory needs to be created by you and populated with the CSV files from the goodbooks-10k dataset as per the "Dataset" instructions.
 * `requirements.txt`: Lists all Python dependencies.

 This `README.md` provides the necessary instructions to run and test the code, as required.